hubidu/heimdall-io/report-app/README.md

 - Cleanup report database regularly
 - Mark known failures (use screenshot hashid)
 - Show compact source code snippet as <line in test> -> <line in page object>
-- Do a side by side compare of a failed and successful test run
-- Display exact date in details
 - Link to test details using hashcategory
-- Show screenshot shotAt delta
 - Filter by environment
 - Filter by device
 - exclude known problems from failures (ESOCKETTIMEOUT)